edfm-tum/SVD/docs/SVD_data_preparation.md

 ## Setting up a project for SVD

-An efficient way to set up the required spatial and tabular data is to use R as much as possible.
+An efficient way to set up the required spatial and tabular data is to use R (or Python) as much as possible.
 For text files (such as the project configuration file), use a powerful editor such as Notepad++ that is capable of syntax highlighting.
 Using a spreadsheet program such as Excel is fine, but it is advisable to create the actual input files for SVD in R (e.g., by editing Excel, importing Excel into R, writing input files in R).

 ### Spatial data